pokt-network/docs/paths/node-runner/zero-to-node/2-1-install-dependencies.md

 ## Installing dependencies

 There are a handful of dependencies but installing them won't take long.
 Also, some might already be installed.
-So if one of the dependencies exists, you can just move on the the next one.
+So if one of the dependencies exists, you can just move on to the next one.

 ### git